 - Configure resource-based constrained delegation on a computer object.

-You can visit here to configure single sign-on on your Windows Admin Center gateway deployment!
+You can visit the official website to configure single sign-on on your Windows Admin Center gateway deployment!

 Users can install DNS using extension feed under Settings.
 If you connect to a DNS server after installing this, a DNS tool will come into view.
 Below is the list of different functionalities of this tool-

 - You can view details of Reverse lookup zones, DNS forward Lookup zones and DNS records.